SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 url: /setup/upgrade-notes/
 ---
 ## Release 8.8 Upgrade Notes
+**CSS analysis now requires Node.js 10+**
+In order to analyze CSS code, you now need to have Node.js 10+ installed on the machine running the scan.

 **Deprecated web services have been dropped**
 Web services that were deprecated in 6.x versions have been dropped. ([SONAR-13848](https://jira.sonarsource.com/browse/SONAR-13848)).